hamilton89/FluVaxDES/README.md

 # FluVaxDES
 Optimizing Flu Clinic Staffing Schedule

-By: Alisa Hamilton, Emi Siler, and Parikshit Ranjeet Raje
+Alisa Hamilton, Emi Siler, and Parikshit Ranjeet Raje

 Final Project for the course Operations Research at the Whiting School of Engineering, Johns Hopkins University